hapax/hapax.github.io/assets/teaching.md

 which change with time.
 But because the objects are chosen arbitrarily, and the questions are uninsightful, they feel contrived and lifeless.
-We're still in a scrubland of unmotivated drill.
+We're still in a scrubland of unmotivated drill, where instead of replacing numbers with letters, we've replaced them with words about randomly chosen objects.

 ## An elementary example